César Turturro – Director / FX Producer

 Then the best part began when I started sending the short film to some festivals where we won 8 awards: Best Scifi Short (4) , Best VFX, Best Editing and Best Visual Effects (2) , 1 Finalist and 12 Official Selections.
 Once the Covid-19 situation allows us, we hope can do an in-person premiere

-Q: As a filmmaker, what are the usual challenges when making characters?
-Could you describe the process of working with Character Creator, its plugins, and the benefits?
+Q: As a filmmaker, what are the usual challenges when making animated characters?
+Could you describe the process of working with Character Creator, its plugins, and the benefits (to create a character)?

 To be honest, I avoided making human characters from the beginning of my career as it was my Achilles heel.
 I always put a helmet or mask on them to cover their skin and face.
-That is until I found Character Creator (CC), which made possible what was impossible for me.
+That is until I found Character Creator (CC), which made possible what was impossible for me to create a character.

 The other challenge was to create their body movements, and facial movements.
 Before I found CC I really did a lot of tests but nothing was convincing for me.
 Character Creator not only made the process faster and easier, but it also invited me to create different physiognomies as it is very practical to do so.
 For example; in CC I was able create costumes, weapons, and postures in the same application, as inside you already have a high-quality render to visualize the final result.